 Connecticut Legal Online Gambling For 2021

 While Connecticut has yet to legalize state-regulated online gambling or any kind of sports betting, players and state residents can participate in Connecticut legal online gambling at licensed offshore gaming destinations.
-CT is considered a pro-gambling state with a pair of massive casino venues, including the largest US casino, the Foxwoods Resort Casino.
+CT is considered a pro-gambling state with a pair of massive casino venues, both of which are the largest in the United States.

 To access more gaming options online domestically, CT residents must wait until the state licenses these offerings or travel to a state with a licensed offshore online platform.
 In this guide, we will look at land-based options that are available to CT residents and visitors now, the legalities surrounding online options, and Connecticut gambling laws in general.

 GAMBLING LAWS IN CONNECTICUT

 Is Online Gambling Legal In Connecticut?

 The state has not specifically legalized online gambling at the state level.
 The state has also nominally criminalized the domestic access of licensed offshore betting sites.
 CT is one of only two US states that do so, the other being Washington.
 While these licensed offshore sites do not break any federal US gambling laws, the state has every right to restrict domestic usage and access.
 However, we suspect that once Connecticut sees how beneficial state-licensed online gambling is for other US states, they will jump on the opportunity to offer it.
 Currently, tribal gaming exclusivity is the main hurdle that needs to be cleared before this happens.